ryouze/ryouze.github.io/content/posts/ipython-cheatsheet.md

 Use [`%lsmagic`](https://ipython.readthedocs.io/en/stable/interactive/magics.html) to list all available magic functions.

 ### Common Magic Commands

+Here are some of the most commonly used magic commands.

 | Magic                                                                                                                                                                   | Description                                                       |
 | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------- |